Gender pay gap

 Memory Lanes Cakes Ltd

-Memory Lane Cakes has a mean gender pay gap of 0.1% and a median gap of 2.4%, both of which are significantly lower than the average GB gap.
-Both the median and mean have reduced versus the prior year.
+Memory Lane Cakes has a mean gender pay gap of 6.2% and a median gap of 8.2%, both of which are lower than the average GB gap.
 This gap arises because of the unequal distribution of men and women across the company, not because of our pay policies and practices.
+As a food manufacturer our experience is that women and men are over represented in certain roles, especially in bakery, and combined with relatively low staff turnover, the gender split remains male dominated, with 62% of the employees being male and 38% female.
 Women are well represented in leadership positions that attract higher levels of pay.
-The bonus figures are influenced by the very small number of bonus awards made during the year, which amplifies any differentials.

-Lightbody Ltd
+Lightbody of Hamilton Ltd

-Lightbody’s has a mean gender pay gap of 2.4% and a median gap of 0.2%, both of which are significantly lower than the average GB gap.
-Both the median and mean have reduced versus the prior year.
-This gap arises because of the unequal distribution of men and women across the company, not because of our pay policies and practices.
+Lightbody of Hamilton has a mean gender pay gap of 6.3% and a median gap of 0.9%.
+The median gap is lower because of the unequal distribution of men and women across the company, not because of our pay policies and practices.
 Women are well represented in senior leadership positions that attract higher levels of pay.
-The bonus figures are influenced by the very small number of bonus awards made during the year, which amplifies any differentials.

 Nicholas & Harris Ltd